What Is a Makerspace? Definition, Examples & Benefits

 • Increased Engagement: Learning becomes an active, enjoyable process

-• Interdisciplinary Learning: Blending subjects like science, art, and math
+• Interdisciplinary Learning: Blending subjects like science, art, math, and social studies

 • Development of 21st Century Skills: Preparing students for future careers